Human immune cells have natural alarm system against HIV

-Category: Environment Hits: 1Researchers have identified a potential way to eradicate the latent HIV infection that lies dormant inside infected immune cells.
+Category: Environment Hits: 2Researchers have identified a potential way to eradicate the latent HIV infection that lies dormant inside infected immune cells.
 Studying human immune cells, the researchers showed that such cells have a natural alarm system that detects the activity of a specific HIV protein.
 Rather than attack the virus based on its appearance, this strategy is to attack the virus based on what it is doing -- vital activities that are required for the virus to exist.

 Read more https://www.sciencedaily.com/releases/2021/02/210204144016.htm